Physical Address

 5 + 1 = 5 + 1 (6 = 6)

 We’ll re-write this proof in a more conventional style later in this section where we won’t explicitly point out this fact.
 We only listed this reason for the sake of total completeness in the tabular argument provided above.
-Usually in a conventionally written proof, these kinds of obvious facts are left out of the detail because most readers will just assume this knowledge to be true (in further, more deep and nuanced study of mathematical logic, these facts are not assumed, but must also be proven, though that is well beyond the scope of this book.)
+Usually in a conventionally written proof, these kinds of obvious facts are left out of the detail because most readers will just assume this knowledge to be true (in further, more deep and nuanced study of mathematical logic, these facts are not assumed, but must also be proven, though that is well beyond the scope of this book).
 Usually, basic arithmetic and algebra doesn’t need explicit mention, though trickier and more careful arithmetic and algebra should be fully worked out.

 One last thing to note is that when we invoked the rule of Universal Specification in steps (2), (8), and (11), along with the assumed premise in step (5), we used the same placeholder n0.
 In this validation, we are using the exact same arbitrarily chosen integer in all steps because we want to show that when an integer is even, the integer that is one more is an odd integer.
-Hence, we must do all of our manipulations on the exact same element.
+Hence, we must do all of our manipulations on the exact same number.
 If we used different numbers throughout the argument, then we wouldn’t know that the result holds.

 And there we have it, a fully worked out proof for a simple result.
 Whenever we want to provide a proof for a theorem, we can always carefully write out several propositions and layout a formal argument as we did above.
 Most of the time, proof-writing will use a mixture of English language, arithmetic, and algebraic manipulation written out in a paragraph format.
 We showed how to write out a proof using formal logic because if we’re ever unsure of the correctness of a given proof, we can use the tools of mathematical logic for analysis.